CyberBrick-Official/CyberBrick_Controller_Core/README.md

-# CyberBrick Controller Core
+# CyberBrick Multi-Function Core Board
 ----------------------------

-This is a project repository for RC controller applications and Timelapse controllers based on the [MicroPython](https://github.com/micropython/micropython) project, which works well on CyberBrick Controller Core with Receiver/Transmitter Shield or Timelapse Kit.
+This is a project repository for RC controller applications and Timelapse controllers based on the [MicroPython](https://github.com/micropython/micropython) project, which works well on CyberBrick Multi-Function Core Board with Receiver/Transmitter Shield or Timelapse Kit.

 This is fun, enjoy it!